Video: CJDC TV, Dawson Creek

 We do this in three ways:

-1) Introduce aboriginal women and girls to the services within their communities that focus on culturally appropriate responses to safety issues.
+1) Introduce Indigenous women and girls to the services within their communities that focus on culturally appropriate responses to safety issues.

-2) Identify how aboriginal peoples can be affected by the legacies of colonization, residential schools, child welfare, addictions and abuse and may be at different places on their individual healing journey.
+2) Identify how Indigenous peoples can be affected by the legacies of colonization, residential schools, child welfare, addictions and abuse and may be at different places on their individual healing journey.

-3) Inspire participants with stories from aboriginal women who have shown resiliency and strength in building a violence-free life or exiting one.
+3) Inspire participants with stories from Indigenous women who have shown resiliency and strength in building a violence-free life or exiting one.

 All of this is highlighted in our highly regarded Aboriginal Women’s Right to Be Safe Guide.
 To view this resource guide click here: PDF